What Treatments a Cosmetologist Can And Can’t Perform?

 Microdermabrasion is a popular and gentle exfoliating treatment.
 Due to its non-aggressive and quick nature, it’s most commonly performed in day spas within a series of other facial treatments.

-Basically what happens during this procedure is a machine sprays tiny crystals on the skin, exfoliates with them, and then vacuums up the leftover crystals and dead skin cells.
+Basically what happens during this procedure is that a machine sprays tiny crystals on the skin, exfoliates with them, and then vacuums up the leftover crystals and dead skin cells.
 This is generally painless and quick, and most commonly done on the face and neck.

-By essentially resurfacing the epidermis, it smoothes and brightens the skin, and improves skin tone (by increasing circulation).
+By essentially resurfacing the epidermis, it smoothens and brightens the skin, and improves skin tone (by increasing circulation).
 Even with its limitations (like aggravating severe acne), it still remains a staple in the average spa facial package.

 As usual, whether or not you can offer this service to clients ultimately depends on state regulations.
 Most beauty schools do cover microdermabrasion in their basic training, so you’ll likely already be familiar with the procedure.